ROYAL MEMORIAL STADIUM

 Austin, TX

-With a seating capacity of over 100,000, the slogan Everything is Bigger in Texas applies to the Texas Longhorns stadium.
-After playing more than two decades at Clark Field, it was time for the Longhorns to look to the future and build a new stadium for the Texas Longhorns.
-Led by Athletic Director L. Theo Bellmont, the University decided to construct a new stadium in the early 1920s.
-The stadium was built in 1924 and the Longhorns played their first game at Memorial Stadium on November 8, 1924.
-At a cost of $275,000, Memorial Stadium had a seating capacity of 27,000.
-As interest in the team increased, the stadium was expanded.
+After playing for more than two decades at Clark Field, the University of Texas decided it was time to build a new stadium capable of accommodating the growing popularity of Longhorn football.
+Led by Athletic Director L. Theo Bellmont, the university began planning a new stadium in the early 1920s.
+Construction was completed in 1924, and the Longhorns played their first game at Memorial Stadium on November 8, 1924.
+Built at a cost of $275,000, the original stadium featured a seating capacity of 27,000.